ppy/osu-wiki/news/2022-11-01-osumonthly-4.md

     </video>
 </div>

-*Please note that osu! team is not affiliated with Dreamcore Private Limited and Matrix.*
+*Please note that osu! team is not affiliated with Dreamcore Private Limited and Matrix.
+Special thanks to [Coppertine](https://osu.ppy.sh/users/7279762) for the video.*

 Missed the event, but still want to catch the action?
 The stream, complete with live footage and commentary, can be found on the [osu!sg Twitch channel](https://www.twitch.tv/osusg).